Fish

 Key Techniques

-- Grilling over direct heat
+- Grilling over charcoal or gas flames

-- Indirect grilling with smoke
+- Indirect grilling (large whole fish)

 - Sautéing